Samuel107/telekinesis-project/README.md

 	Manakin,
 	etc etc.

-When manipulating object (moving, have control), have particle effect or glow on object.
+When Manipulating Object (Moving, Have Control), Have Particle Effect or Glow On Object.

 #### Sounds: